Aiden-Robinson/Web-Scraper-for-Collectable-Prices/README.md

 ![Webscraping](https://user-images.githubusercontent.com/106715980/182493441-1cf482c9-b0ae-4b4c-9117-3abb3a1124bc.png)

 ## Working with HTML code
 I used Beautiful Soup 4, a python library for HTML parsing which sent an HTTP request to obtain the HTML code from all the websites.
-I learned some basic HTML tree structuring and used built-in functions to navigate thorugh classes and tags in order to isolate the information I needed.
+I learned some basic HTML tree structuring and used built-in functions to navigate through classes and tags in order to isolate the information I needed.

 ![HTML example](https://user-images.githubusercontent.com/106715980/182493862-4238c070-fca2-46f4-b17f-0dab00147444.png)